Excel is one of the readily available tools available for small businesses to visualize data.

 To access all the charts in Excel, follow the simple steps below:

-The steps involved in creating data visualizations in Excel depend on the type of graph or chart you choose.
+The steps involved in creating data visualizations in Excel depend on the type of graph or chart-like Area graph or chord diagram you choose.
 For basic visualizations, the process is largely the same.
 More complex datasets and illustrations may require additional steps.

 We’ll take you through the tested and proven chart add-in for Excel in the next section.
 Also, we’ll address the following question: what is the use of add-ins in Excel?